robmarkcole/fire-detection-from-images/README.md

 * [Fire Alert System with Multi-Label Classification Model Explained by GradCAM](https://medium.com/@wongsirikuln/fire-alert-system-with-multi-label-classification-model-explained-by-gradcam-bc18affe178c) -> use CAM to visualize which region of an image is responsible for a prediction, and uses synthetic data to fill in lacking classes to make class distribution balanced
 * Training [fast.ai model](https://github.com/mldurga/projects/blob/master/Fire_smoke_detector.ipynb) and deploying via [gradio app](https://huggingface.co/spaces/durgaamma2005/fire_detector)
 * [Deepfire](https://github.com/devlyn37/Deepfire) -> perform forest fire recognition on UAV using ResNet50 and EfficientNetB7
+* [Wildfire-Smoke-Detection](https://github.com/JasonManesis/Wildfire-Smoke-Detection) -> Convolutional neural network model based on the architecture of the Faster-RCNN for wildfire smoke detection

 ## Datasets
 * [FireNET](https://github.com/OlafenwaMoses/FireNET) - approx. 500 fire images with bounding boxes in pascal voc XML format.
 Repo contains trained Yolo3 model trained using [imageai](https://github.com/OlafenwaMoses/ImageAI), unknown performance.
 However small images, 275x183 pixels on average, meaning there are fewer textural features for a network to learn.